 You will need to ensure your barn from possible fire damage to chemical spillage and protect your farm pets, livestock and poultry from harm.
 This includes feeding them during the emergency and providing medical care.
 Surveying your property not only helps prepare you for planting and construction on your land, it will also help you determine whether or not you have safe pasture.

-The idea of safe pasture means you have a property that provides a safe location for your animals to remain during an emergency.
+The idea of a safe pasture means you have a property that provides a safe location for your animals to remain during an emergency.
 Depending on the surrounding elements your livestock might be safer outside during an emergency, rather than sealed away in an isolated location.
 Elements of a safe pasture include:

 - Woods consisting of native trees, as exotic species uproot easier during windstorms.